 Wine spritzers are easy to customize.
 Economy aside, another reason you’ll love making your own wine spritzer is that it’s very easy to customize.
 You can alter the ratio of wine and club soda or add different garnishes or fresh herbs.
 Rosé isn’t the only wine that makes a great spritzer.
 Try other white or red wines.
 The possibilities are only limited by your imagination.

 They are easy to make: Really, we can hardly call this a recipe.
 With only two ingredients, you won’t need to refer to a long list of directions.
 I’ll give you a quick “bartending” lesson with lots of extra suggestions and hints.

-You’ll find the printable recipe at the end of the post with measurements, directions, and nutrition information.
+You’ll find the printable recipe at the end of the post with measurements, instructions, and nutrition information.

 What you’ll need